• Visit

 Frequently Asked Questions

 Teacher Residents are paid stipends to serve as Residents for one entire school year.
-If accepted, Residents will begin in mid-August with a summer professional development institute and continue until the last day of school in June.
+If accepted, Residents will begin early August with UDTR’s Summer Institute and continue until the last day of school in June.
 Residents will follow the school district calendar but have time off to study for finals as well as any other breaks offered by the district.
 This means that even though UD’s fall semester ends on the last day of finals, school districts continue, typically, until winter break (see district calendar to confirm), which is when you would be expected to be there.
-Furthermore, you would report to the school right after winter break (usually January 2nd or 3rd) and continue until the last day of school in June, with time off for finals and school district breaks.
+Furthermore, you would report to the school right after fall exams end (usually December 16) and continue until the last day of school in June, with time off for finals and school district breaks.

 Residents will receive a stipend during their residency year.
 Depending on the district, students may also be able to substitute for their residency teacher throughout the year and receive additional pay.